-This led to some research on when pregnancy tests started to appear historically.
+This led to some research on when pregnancy tests started to appear historically and this runs into a different problem: some of these citations end up going nowhere.
 Various listicles will give you the fact the first pregnancy test recorded was in Egypt in 1350BCE and involved urinating on barley.
-You'll then also get told that this isn't actually a bad method!
+You’ll then also get told that this isn’t actually a bad method!
 Everywhere I look has a claim that there was a study in 1963 that found this method was 70% accurate.

 I’m a bit suspicious of this.
 I can’t find this 1963 study - I can find a review in 1966 that refers to a study in the 1941 which found this test gave results where ”75% were correctly positive and 85% correctly negative”.

 I can’t trace it further than this - I can’t find a copy of the original article easily accessibly anywhere.
 It’s possible it’s everything the summary says it is - but we can’t be sure.
 Googling the author and keywords gives us this interesting summary which also expresses doubt on the validity of the Egyptian method as “human urine may contain plant hormones which stimulate plant growth, but the level of these hormones does not appear to increase in pregnancy (pg 19).